Travelling in the UK: where can I go on holiday?

 Can I travel between England, Scotland, Wales and Northern Ireland?

-Now you can stay overnight somewhere other than your home in England, Scotland, Wales and Northern Ireland.
+For areas that aren’t restricted, you can stay overnight somewhere other than your home.

 Make sure you check your country’s definition of an extended household or a support bubble as it can vary.